SpoiledUnknown/Javascript-Projects/README.md

-# p5.play-boilerplate
+# Snake - Game:
-Boiler plate for p5.play
+## Description :
+The classic nokia snake game recreated in p5.js/p5.play.js, use arrow keys for controls.